ueberdosis/tiptap/.changeset/ordered-list-type-attr.md

 ---
-"@tiptap/extension-ordered-list": patch
+"@tiptap/extension-ordered-list": feat
 ---

-feat: Support type attribute for ordered lists
+Support the `type` attribute for ordered lists